christinajoslin/multilingual-sentiment-classifier/README.md

 4. The final predictions will be saved in a CSV file in the specified output directory.

 ## Dependencies
-- transformers: For tokenization and fine-tuning the BERT model.
+- `transformers`: For tokenization and fine-tuning the BERT model.
-- datasets: For handling datasets compatible with Hugging Face's Trainer.
+- `datasets`: For handling datasets compatible with Hugging Face's Trainer.
-- pandas: For data manipulation and processing.
+- `pandas`: For data manipulation and processing.
-- numpy: For numerical computations.
+- `numpy`: For numerical computations.
-- scikit-learn: For evaluation metrics such as accuracy, precision, recall, and F1-score.
+- `scikit-learn`: For evaluation metrics such as accuracy, precision, recall, and F1-score.

 ## Notes
 - Ensure the file paths in the script match the locations of your datasets.